-Accordingly, £3 million has been set aside within the current capital programme to contribute towards provision of local infrastructure, and to indicate our intention to invest to unlock development and attract matching funding.
+The current capital programme contributes towards provision of local infrastructure, and to indicate our intention to invest to unlock development and attract matching funding.
+Schemes including the Innovation Centre and a new Garden Community are already well underway.

 Homes and Communities